 A road west from the High Street to Hardwick Place, it has terraced houses on one side, with later houses the other.
 The Methodist Chapel (1879) stands on the corner where it meets the High Street.
 This road was only made up and tarmaced in the late 1950’s.

-The main road into Aspley Heath.
-The church only arrived in 1868, before this the road was known as Aspley Heath.
-Leads from The Square to the top of the Heath, where it becomes a dirt track, which meets up with Longslade Lane after about a mile.
+The road from the Square into Aspley Heath.
+The church only arrived in 1868, before that the road was known as Aspley Heath.
+At the top it becomes a dirt track, which eventually meets up with Longslade Lane.

-A now pedestrianised lane, east off the High Street, leading to the Social Club and Bowls Club.
+A now pedestrianised lane, east off the High Street, leading to the area that was used by the Social Club and Bowls Club, recently converted to residential housing.

 A cul-de-sac at the top end of Weathercock Lane.
 “Concra” was originally the name for a large residence at the top of Weathercock Lane, which changed its name to ‘Woodlands’ after 1863.
-The then owner had been the land agent for Lord Blayney at Concra in Ireland, and used the name for his house and associated estate, on which this road was built.
+The then owner had been the land agent for Lord Blayney at Concra in Ireland, and on returning to England, he used the name for his house and estate, on which this road was built.

-A modern development of houses, once the site of a garage, on the west of Station Road.
+A modern residential development, once the site of a garage, on the west of Station Road.

 Housing west off Cranfield Road.
 Named after nearby Deeth Farm.